ygemici/osz/loader/README.md

 drivers until one returns a non-NULL.

-If all filesystem drivers failed, BOOTBOOT compliant loader will brute-force scan for the first ELF image in the first initrd image on the first partition, which is quite comfortable specially when you boot it from ROM.
+If all filesystem drivers failed, BOOTBOOT compliant loader will brute-force scan for the first ELF image in the initrd, which is quite comfortable specially when you want to use your own filesystem but you don't have an fs driver for it.
 You just copy your initrd on the EFI System Partition, and ready to rock and roll!

 The BOOTBOOT Protocol expects the [filesystem drivers](https://github.com/bztsrc/osz/blob/master/loader/efi-x86_64/fs.h) to be separated from the rest of the loader in source.
 This is so because it was designed to help the needs of hobby OS developers, specially those who want to write their own filesystem.

-For boot partition, Multiboot version uses magic bytes to locate initrd, so it's 100% filesystem independent.
+For boot partition, Multiboot version expects *defragmented* FAT12, FAT16 or FAT32 filesystems.
 EFI version relies on any filesystem that's supported by EFI Simple FileSystem Protocol.
 As for initrd, the reference implementations support cpio, tar and [FS/Z](https://github.com/bztsrc/osz/blob/master/docs/fs.md).
 Gzip compressed initrds are only handled by the EFI version, sopport in the BIOS version coming soon.